vegaprotocol/documentation/docs/concepts/vega-chain.md

 **To be considered for staking rewards, a tokenholder must associate VEGA to a Vega key and nominate one or more validators.**

 :::info
-VEGA tokenholders can use **[token.vega.xyz](https://token.vega.xyz)** to associate their tokens and nominate validators to receive rewards.
+Try out staking on **[token.fairground.wtf](https://token.fairground.wtf)** to try out associating testnet tokens and nominating validators.
 Staking rewards are paid into your Vega wallet after each epoch ends.

 Staking rewards must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.

-CoinList custodial users should confirm with CoinList how staking works for them.
 :::

 In each epoch, rewards are distributed among validators in proportion to the number of tokens they represent (i.e., their total stake).
 The total stake includes a validator's own stake and the tokens nominated to that validator.
 Of this reward, a fixed amount is distributed among the tokenholders the validator represents.